 When I think about a trip to Japan, the delicious food and breathtaking sights immediately come to mind.
 But equally thrilling is the chance to shop for skincare products that can be hard to find or expensive in the States.
-As an Asian woman, I find Asian skincare particularly appealing because it complements my skin so well.
-Additionally, these products are often more accessible and affordable when purchased directly from Japan, and they come fresh from their source.
+These products are more accessible and affordable in Japan, and there is a peace of mind knowing they (most likely) haven’t been sitting around in a dusty warehouse!

 Table of Contents